Kwigillingok Airport: Facilities

 The airport has one gravel runway (15/33) measuring 1,835 x 40 ft.
 (559 x 12 m).

 Airlines and destinations

-Prior to its bankruptcy and cessation of all operations, Ravn Alaska served the airport from multiple locations.

 Kwigillingok Airport was the most dangerous airport that Alaskan commuter airline Ravn Alaska served, with its sole runway boasting an incredibly narrow width of just over 40 feet.
 The runway is, essentially, on an island among the numerous creeks, rivers, and other water bodies that are common to the geographical region, as it spans a stretch of land roughly two thousand feet long and one hundred feet wide that connects to the mainland with sparsely placed, thin strips of land.
-The apron, and the short taxiway to the apron, are both located on one of these thin strips of land, making the taxiing of an aircraft extremely dangerous, as all parts of the airport have bodies of water that present a considerable hazard to aircraft on at least two sides.
+The apron, and the short taxiway to the apron, are both located on one of these thin strips of land, making the taxiing of an aircraft extremely dangerous, as all parts of the airport have bodies of water that present a considerable hazard to aircraft on at least two (2) sides.